From the centre of Australia

 Aboriginal Dreaming and a tourism icon

-For Aboriginal Australians, Uluru forms a part of Dreaming stories.
+For Indigenous Australians, Uluru forms a part of Dreaming stories.
 The centre of Australia represented a challenge for colonial explorers, who named the monolith Ayers Rock, after an early colonial official.

-Uluru remains one of Australia’s most popular tourist destinations and is visited by about half a million people from around the world each year.
+Uluru today is one of Australia’s most popular tourist destinations, and is visited by about half a million people from around the world each year.

 Return to traditional owners

-In 1985, after lengthy negotiations, the Australian Government handed joint management and title of Uluru back to the Indigenous Anangu people on condition they lease it to the Australian National Parks and Wildlife Service.
+In 1985, after lengthy negotiations, the Australian Government handed joint management and the land title of Uluru back to the Anangu people on condition that they lease it to the Australian National Parks and Wildlife Service.

-Uluru, in many ways, has come to symbolise the struggle for Indigenous land rights.
+In many ways, Uluru has come to symbolise the struggle for Indigenous land rights.